Goal-Oriented Sensor Reporting Scheduling for Non-linear Dynamic System Monitoring: Introduction

-Note that the proposals in \cite{9036854, 9768131, 10143239} have one common flaw: they assume that the linear dynamic system model is perfectly known at the edge node, a prerequisite for Kalman filter-based RSE.
-Unfortunately, obtaining such information is often challenging or even impossible, especially in the case of a non-linear dynamic system (NLDS).
-Moreover, the Kalman filter cannot even deal with NLDS.
+Note that proposals in \cite{9036854, 9768131, 10143239} have one common limitation: they only work for a linear dynamic system model and linear observation model, a prerequisite for Kalman filter-based RSE as the Kalman filter cannot deal with a non-linear dynamic system (NLDS) and non-linear observation model (NLOM).
 Besides, in \cite{10143239}, a sensor must be polled at every time step, even when there are no client queries, resulting in unnecessary depletion of sensor energy.
 Apart from that, the complete state of the Kalman filter is provided as input in \cite{10143239} to its DRL-based sensor scheduler.
 This input significantly inflates the size of the deep neural network (DNN) utilized by the DRL-based sensor scheduler, as it must also extract relevant information from the input.
 On top of that, time instances where no queries are posed are treated uniformly, providing the same reward to the DRL-based sensor scheduling algorithm on all those time instances.
-Consequently, the proposal in \cite{10143239} struggles to determine the optimal action in the absence of queries.
+Consequently, the proposal in \cite{10143239} struggles in the absence of queries.
+Finally, the sensor scheduler in \cite{10143239} also demands information about the state of the query process, at the client, to anticipate the time duration after which the next query would be asked.
+Indeed, the query process is modeled through memoryless Markov chains, wherein the time elapsed since the last query from the client is sufficient to determine the current state of the query process \cite{10143239}.
+This does not hold for a \textit{memory-dependent} query process (MQP), and hence, the proposals in \cite{10143239} cannot be applied here.